PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-22 11:15:40
+Last updated: 2024-04-22 11:16:13
-Random Quote: Dad, you can be in all of the fights that you want, but don't get hurt too bad. - Seong Gi-hun
+Random Quote: When you start moving furniture around, people stub their toes and get upset. - Don Neto